Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron

 where $ V_{\mbf h}$ is the lattice potential in reciprocal space.
 Secondly, the Bloch wave is incorporated, given as

-where $\mbf k, \mbf g \in \R^3$ are wave and reciprocal space \BM{vectors}, respectively.
-Variable $c_{\mbf g}$ is the Bloch wave coefficient in reciprocal space. \BMnew{By r}earranging \BM{this} equation and writing the wave functions and potential in reciprocal space \BMnew{coordinates}, we \BMnew{obtain} the eigenvalue equation, \BMnew{the solution of which is the scattering matrix formulation}.
-For a complete derivation, we refer the interested readers to the literature, for instance \cite{metherell1976diffraction, humphreys1979scattering,de2003introduction}. }
+where $\mbf k, \mbf g \in \R^3$ are wave and reciprocal space vectors, respectively.
+Variable $c_{\mbf g}$ is the Bloch wave coefficient in reciprocal space.
+By rearranging this equation and writing the wave functions and potential in reciprocal space coordinates, we obtain the eigenvalue equation, the solution of which is the scattering matrix

-Equation \eqref{eq: Schroedinger} allows us to model the interaction of the input-wave function with the crystal as a multiplication with the scattering matrix $\mbf S \in \C^{N^2 \times N^2}$.
-In other words, it describes the transmission function of the specimen.
-The scattering matrix $\mbf{S}$ can be decomposed by eigenvalue decomposition, i.e.,